InAnYan/physics-solver/README.md

 Sometimes we need to find unknown value and also represent it in some unit.

-1. Make solvers.
-2. Unit algorithm
-3. Simplification algorithm.
-2. Make tests for this state of the program.
-3. Find questions.
-4. Probably change parsing.
-It will all fail..................((((((
-5. More tests.
-6. Decide on simplification, deducing, reducing.
-7. Resolve all notes and todos.
-8. Document.
-9. GUI...

-And then...
-The paper goes.

 Bad quantities parsing

 The History of the Calculus and the Development of Computer Algebra Systems

-Problem with Haskell - it is tooooo strict
+Problem with Haskell - it is too strict

 Compare these two quantities ...